FoodChainChess/FoodChainChess/README.md

 # FoodChainChess
 FoodChainChess is a project to create a graphical interface for the game DouShouQi using Swift and ARKit.
 This project is carried out as part of the SwiftUI_ARKit_2024 course.

+## ⚠️ Known Bug in the Latest Version 🐞

+### Issue:
+* **2D Game Mode**: When a game ends and you attempt to start a new game, the board may not display correctly.
+* **AR Game Mode**: Upon the conclusion of a game, you may not see the correct game ended pop-up screen when starting a new game.

+### Workaround:
+🚨 To avoid these issues, please restart the application before starting a new game.
+We are actively working on a fix and appreciate your patience.

 ## 🎯 Objectives